jkremb/Regression-to-the-mean-in-predictive-process-monitoring/README.md

 The following is a predictive process monitoring program which aims to predict the

-label = remaining time left on trace features/attributes
+label = remaining time left on trace(remainingTraceTime) features/attributes
     1. current number of events in trace
     2. presence of event classifications (0 or 1)